• Skip to main content

 However, the truth is that the deadlift is more than a prescription for looking and feeling more powerful.

-For example, the ‘simple’ deadlift can dramatically change your body if done correctly.
+For example, if done correctly, the ‘simple’ deadlift can dramatically change your body.
+And not only if you are using heavier weights.

 Even deadlifting lighter weights can profoundly impact your health and fitness.